-Exposure to ultraviolet (UV) radiation from the sun and other sources, such as solariums, is the major cause of skin cancer.
+Overexposure to ultraviolet (UV) radiation from the sun is the major cause of skin cancers.

 Australia has some of the highest levels of UV radiation in the world: in fact UV radiation is strong enough to cause sunburn in as little as 10 minutes on a fine January day.

-Your skin retains much of the UV damage you receive – the sunburns, tans, solarium visits or just simple day-to-day time spent outdoors when you have not used sun protection.
+Your skin retains much of the UV damage you receive – the sunburns, tans or just simple day-to-day time spent outdoors when you have not used sun protection.
 It all adds up and increases your long-term risk of skin cancer.

 It’s estimated that if we reduce our lifetime exposure to UV radiation by just 20%, Australia would have about one third fewer cases of skin cancer.